microconfig/microconfig/README.md

 # Placeholders

-Instead of copypaste value of some property Microconfig allows to placeholder this value.
+Instead of copy-paste value of some property Microconfig allows to placeholder this value.
 Let's refactor service-discovery-client config

 Initial: